aliosman21/React-Transitions-Test/README.md

-Notice: don't try to npm install you will be flooded with packages these three packages above are the best to use only along with the react typist
+Notice: don't try to npm install you will be flooded with packages these three packages above are the best to use only along with the react typist only